-Summary: Certified professionals are able to use diagnostic testing to inform a home owner of how efficient the home is overall, or the duct system specifically.

-Air leakage testing may also be called a home energy assessment, home energy audit and may include diagnostics including a blower door test and/or infrared scanning.
+- Summary: Certified professionals are able to use diagnostic testing to inform a home owner of how efficient the home is overall, or the duct system specifically. - Air leakage testing may also be called a home energy assessment, home energy audit and may include diagnostics including a blower door test and/or infrared scanning.
 Tests typically come with a list of home improvement projects (ranked based on highest potential for energy savings based on dollar spent).
-The seller should be able to confirm which projects on the list were completed, or ask the seller to complete the SREA disclosure (above) for more details.

-Duct leakage testing allows the energy inspector to test a home's air system for leaks, much like a plumber tests for water pressure.

-Sponsored By: Optional/Not Applicable.
+The seller should be able to confirm which projects on the list were completed, or ask the seller to complete the SREA disclosure (above) for more details. - Duct leakage testing allows the energy inspector to test a home's air system for leaks, much like a plumber tests for water pressure. - Sponsored By: Optional/Not Applicable.
 Many tests are completed by professionals who have earned credentials from the Buildings Performance Institute and/or are HERS raters.
-Some home inspectors have also earned these credentials.

-Type: Test report

-What it Tells You:

-- Air Leakage test Results are typically measured by the number of air changes in the home per hour, as compared to relevant targets.
-Leakage is commonly tested based on cubic feet per minute (CFM). - Duct Leakage test Leakage is commonly tested based on cubic feet per minute (CFM) and compared to relevant targets.

-How It Is Earned and Verified: BPI-certified energy rater or HERS auditor completes the test

-Eligibility: Optional rating can be done on any home.

-Sample Document: Varies by inspector

-How to Verify Participation: RESNET or BPI can verify if the contractor who did testing was certified.
-To verify test results, contact the professional who completed the test.
+Some home inspectors have also earned these credentials. - Type: Test report - What it Tells You: - Air Leakage test Results are typically measured by the number of air changes in the home per hour, as compared to relevant targets.
+Leakage is commonly tested based on cubic feet per minute (CFM). - Duct Leakage test Leakage is commonly tested based on cubic feet per minute (CFM) and compared to relevant targets. - Version History: Not applicable - How It Is Earned and Verified: BPIcertified energy rater or HERS auditor completes the test - Eligibility: Optional rating can be done on any home. - Sample Document: Varies by inspector - How to Verify Participation: RESNET or BPI can verify if the contractor who did testing was certified.
+To verify test results, contact the professional who completed the test. - For More Information: - Air Leakage Testing DOE Energy Savers - Duct Leakage Testing The Energy Conservatory